aces/Loris/docs/wiki/00 - SERVER INSTALL AND CONFIGURATION/01 - LORIS Install/Installing-Loris-in-Depth.md

  Ubuntu and CentOS are officially supported by the team so we may be unable to help you with issues arising on other systems.

+When you've completed this guide, further set up is required.
+Please visit [the Setup page](https://github.com/aces/Loris/wiki/Setup) in order to be able to use LORIS properly.

 ## Prequisities

 ### Server Stack